huanghua1994/cutile-python/docs/source/quickstart.rst

     ncu -o VecAddProfile --set detailed python3 VectorAdd_quickstart.py

-This profile can then be loaded in a graphical instance of Nsight Compute and the kernel ``vector_add`` selected to see statistcs about the kernel.
+This profile can then be loaded in a graphical instance of Nsight Compute and the kernel ``vector_add`` selected to see statistics about the kernel.

 .. note::
-    Capturing detailed statistics for cuTile Python kernels require running on NVIDA Driver r590 or later.
+    Capturing detailed statistics for cuTile Python kernels requires running on NVIDIA Driver r590 or later.